Since 2006 Our Ground has reported on

 exemplified by the decision to sell the Meadowlands at Sefton Park".

-The first address was by Martin Dobson, a member of the public, who made
+The first address was by Martin Dobson, representing the campaign against

-on green space.
-Both speeches received rousing applause from a packed
+Both speeches received rousing applause from a packed public gallery.

 But it was the Labour Council Leader, Mayor Joe Anderson, who soon dominated